-Submission is a two-step process requiring both pre-application and full application as indicated below.
+Submission is a two-step process requiring both pre-application (eBRAP.org) and full application (eBRAP.org or Grants.gov) as indicated below.
 The submission process should be started early to avoid missing deadlines.
 There are no grace periods.
+Full application submission guidelines differ for extramural (Grants.gov) and intramural (eBRAP.org) organizations (refer to Table 1.
+Full Application Guidelines).